gretl-project/hansl-coding/exercises/01/sheet_01.md

 ## Exercise 2: Hello World

 Create a script that prints the message 'Hello, world!' three times, each on a new line.
+Make either use of the [`print`](https://gretl.sourceforge.net/gretl-help/cmdref.html#print) or [`printf`](https://gretl.sourceforge.net/gretl-help/cmdref.html#printf) command.
 Save the script as `hello_world.inp` in the `exercise_1` folder and run it.

 You may execute either way: